fangpin/redis-rs/README.md

 - Event sourcing (e.g., tracking user actions, clicks, etc.)
 - Sensor monitoring (e.g., readings from devices in the field)
 - Notifications (e.g., storing a record of each user's notifications in a separate stream)

+## Transaction
+When *MULTI* command is called in a connection, redis just queued all following commands until *EXEC* or *DISCARD* command is called.
+*EXEC* command will execute all queued commands and return an array representation of all execution result (including), instead the *DISCARD* command just clear all queued commands.